boostercloud/booster/docs/README.md

 ```
 #### Azure Provider Prerequisites

-This step is optional, in the case you want to use the Azure Provider.
+This step is only necessary in the case you want to use the Azure Provider.

 > **Note**:
 >